opentracing/opentracing.io/content/docs/overview/tracers.md

 - encoding and decoding the metadata context for transmitting it over the network for inter-process communications
 - causality tracking: parent-child, forks, joins

 OpenTracing abstracts away the differences among numerous tracer implementations.
 This means that instrumentation would remain the same irrespective of the tracer system being used by the developer.
-In order to instrument a web application using OpenTracing specification, a compatible OpenTracing tracer must be deployed and listening for incoming span requests.
+In order to instrument an application using OpenTracing specification, a compatible OpenTracing tracer must be deployed.
 A list of the all the supported tracers is available [here](./../../supported-tracers).

 ### Tracer Interface

-The `Tracer` interface creates `Spans` and understands how to `Inject` (serialize) and `Extract` (deserialize) them across process boundaries.
+The `Tracer` interface creates `Spans` and understands how to `Inject` (serialize) and `Extract` (deserialize) their metadata across process boundaries.
 It has the following capabilities:

 - Start a new `Span`
 - `Inject` a `SpanContext` into a carrier